 |PSR-S Models||PSR Models|

 A major reason the mfd records are keyboard specific is that they refer to internal preset styles which are different for each model keyboard.
 As mentioned above, there are utilities that can convert a Music Finder File for one instrument into one that can be used on a different instrument.
 An example of how this is done is shown below using Michael Bedesem's MusicFinderView program.

-The screen shot here shows the Tyros 2 Music Finder Database being "Saved" as a PSR-S900 Music Finder Database.
+The screen shot here shows a Tyros 2 Music Finder Database (Tyros2MFUK.mfd) being "Saved" as a PSR-S900 Music Finder Database (selected as the Target Instrument).
 The "saving" not only adds the appropriate instrument record, it also identifies records for which the indicated style is not available on the target instrument.
-You can optionally choose to eliminate all these records, replace the style with a "default" style you can select, or edit those records and put an alternative style in.
-I choose to eliminate all non-available styles and that reduced the 2,083 styles in the Tyros2 database to 1,615 in the converted database for the PSRS900.
+You can optionally choose to (a) eliminate all these records, (b) replace the style with a "default" style you can select, or (c) edit those records and put an alternative style in.
+I choose to eliminate all non-available styles and that reduced the 2,083 styles in the Tyros2 database to 1,615 in the converted Tyros2 database for the PSRS900.

 Since the conversion process is so simple, and since we have so many varieties of keyboards available right now, I'll leave it to you to do any converting for your particular keyboard.
 The more expensive keyboards do have more records in their mfd databases, but many of the records are the same from keyboard to keyboard.
 You can also convert some of the mfd collections provided below if you have a newer keyboard.